jolisper/music-utils/README.md

 -----

 * Add validations (notes, alterations, etc)
-* Add support to pentatonic scale and others
+* Add other scales structures and its tests

 Copyright